 Governance and ethics

 The CLRL’s governance and structure are intended to be officially flexible, horizontal and collaborative.
-Our members are considered as colleagues.
-A conscious effort is pursued in order to avoid creating a hierarchy between them, for example between professor and student researchers, as well as to maintain a simple and flexible way of operating.
+All our members are considered as colleagues and we make a conscious effort to avoid creating a hierarchy between them (for example between professor and student researchers), as well as to maintain a simple and flexible way of operating.
 Furthermore, our goal is for the activities of the CLRL to be the most ethical, transparent and accessible possible.
 (Learn more...)

 - « Colloque Terre à Terre : environnement et approches critiques du droit », Paroles de droit, vol. 8, no. 2, summer 2016, Law Faculty, Sherbrooke University, p.
 12